 Dusters- Joyce's memories

-My brother bought me a sketchbook for Christmas entitled "One Sketch A Day" back in 2015.
+My brother bought me a sketchbook one Christmas entitled "One Sketch A Day".
 Since then I have kept a daily sketchbook and rarely leave home without it.

 It's been a great way to practice my drawing skills but it also allows me a few moments a day to just stop and take a moment to connect with the space I'm in.
 Often I find myself sketching on the metro train- there's plenty of interesting subject matter and it makes the journey fly over!